AjGit24/hack-the-tunnels-challenges/challenges/improve-product-preview-card-component.md

 ## Acceptance Criteria:

 Some new styling and or content structure has been added to the component.
-Participants are given a lot of creative freedom, so litterally anything that is not the default `ProductPreviewcard` component earns them points here.
+Participants are given a lot of creative freedom, so literally anything that is not the default `ProductPreviewcard` component earns them points here.